Should I Have Gold In My IRA?

 The Pros of Having Gold in Your IRA

-- Diversification: One of the most important reasons to include gold in your IRA is for diversification.
-Financial experts often recommend diversifying your investments to reduce the risk of loss, since different asset classes tend to perform differently under different economic circumstances.
-Gold is not correlated and other investment options, such as bonds and stocks, which could help to reduce the overall fluctuations of your IRA portfolio.
+- Diversification: One of the main reasons to include gold in your IRA is the diversification.
+Experts in finance often suggest diversifying investments to mitigate risk, as various asset classes are known to perform differently in different economic circumstances.
+Gold is not correlated against other investments like stocks and bonds, which can reduce the overall fluctuation within your IRA portfolio.

 - Hedge against inflation (1): Gold has been historically considered an inflation-proof hedge.
 In times of increasing prices the value of gold tends to rise, safeguarding the buying ability of your investment.
 Central banks all over the world taking on unprecedented policy of monetary, there is a risk of higher inflation in the coming years.
 Including gold in your IRA will help protect you against this potential threat.